pinga-lab/tesseroid-variable-density/README.md

 to ensure the accuracy of the numerical integration.

 ![Neuquén Basin application](neuquen-basin-application.jpg)
-*Application of the methodology to the Neuquén basin in the Andes.*
+*Application of the methodology to the Neuquén basin in the Andes.
+The sedimentary pack was modeled using an exponential density function.*

 ## Abstract